Sides and Salads

 Prepare the wet ingredients

 One at a time, add the eggs.
-Blend well to combine, then stir in the buttermilk.
+Blend well to combine, then stir in the buttermilk and hot honey.

 Combine the ingredients for the Hatch Green Chile Cornbread

-Fold in the dry ingredients into the bowl with the liquid ingredients a little bit at a time.
+Fold the cornmeal mixture into the bowl with the liquid ingredients a little bit at a time.

-When the mixture is evenly combined, stir in the corn and mix well to combine.
+When the mixture is evenly combined, stir in the fresh corn kernels and mix well to combine.

 Pour the batter into the prepared pan and spread out evenly.